Temporal large-scale intermittency and its impact on the statistics of turbulence: Analysis and modeling

 and

 Here, $F_{\omega,k}^\text{ref}$ and $F_{a,k}^\text{ref}$ denote the flatness values of the stationary reference simulation.
-In case of the acceleration the second approximation makes use of the Heisenberg-Yaglom prediction.
+In the case of the acceleration, the multiplier is further approximated as $M_{a,k}^\text{HY}$ using the Heisenberg-Yaglom prediction.
 These estimates of the flatness capture a large part of the amplification but underestimate it (figure~\ref{fig:flatness_prediction}, blue lines).
 Nevertheless, they are a simple means to evaluate whether differences in flatness between two flows of comparable Reynolds number could be explained by large-scale intermittency.

+For the sinusoidal modulations used in this study, the long-period limit of the vorticity and acceleration multipliers can even be computed analytically.
+In this limit, the periodically averaged dissipation rate $\langle \varepsilon(t) \rangle$ converges to the sinusoidal form of the injection rate $\xi(t)$.
+Therefore, we can write